If you’re a college student looking to apply for your first credit card, you may be wondering, “Which option is right for me?”

 Want more options?
 Consider a starter card

 If you’ve looked through student credit card options and nothing is calling your name, you might consider credit cards for those with no credit history.

-There are a few solid choices out there, but the Petal® Visa® Credit Card really takes the cake when it comes to rewards potential and tools offered to build healthy financial habits.
-The Petal card is a fee-free credit card, meaning it doesn’t charge an annual fee, late payment fees, foreign transaction fees for spending abroad and more.
+There are a few solid choices out there, but the Petal® 2 “Cash Back, No Fees” Visa® Credit Card really takes the cake when it comes to rewards potential and tools offered to build healthy financial habits.
+The Petal 2 card is a fee-free credit card, meaning it doesn’t charge an annual fee, late payment fees, foreign transaction fees for spending abroad and more.

-The crowning feature of the Petal card is its rewards structure — as you make on-time monthly payments, your rewards rate increases.
-To start, you earn 1 percent cash back on all purchases.
+The crowning feature of the Petal 2 card is its rewards structure — as you make on-time monthly payments, your rewards rate increases.
+To start, you earn 1 percent cash back on eligible purchases.
 After six on-time monthly payments, your 1 percent cash back rate increases to 1.25 percent.
-Finally, after 12 on-time payments, you receive 1.5 percent cash back on every purchase.
+Finally, after 12 on-time payments, you receive 1.5 percent cash back on eligible purchase.

 Become an authorized user

 Should you decide you’re not quite ready to take the plunge (i.e., apply for your own credit card), consider becoming an authorized user on a parent or guardian’s card.

 As an authorized user, you aren’t responsible for the monthly bill payment but share the same credit line as the primary cardholder.
 Most notably, you don’t need a credit history to become an authorized user, making it the perfect option for students interested in building credit.

 Whether or not a student card is right for you depends on a few factors, from personal accountability and spending habits to basic preferences in rewards structures and perks.